matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ## Solidity

-[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a very popular general-purpose language with a huge codebase and number of DeFi projects, adopted by thousands of blockchain developers from all over the world.
+[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a very popular general-purpose language with a huge codebase and number of DeFi projects, a language adopted by thousands of blockchain developers from all over the world.

 It will be possible to deploy the most of Solidity projects almost without modifications.
 However, some features will likely be prohibited and should be omitted in order to keep the code compatible: